rheia-framework/RHEIA/docs/sphinx/energy system models.rst

 To optimize these performance indicators, the capacity of the photovoltaic array (:math:`\mathrm{n\_pv}`, :math:`\mathrm{kW}_\mathrm{p}`), electrolyzer array (:math:`\mathrm{n\_pemel}`, :math:`\mathrm{kW}`), hydrogen storage tank (:math:`\mathrm{n\_pemel}`, :math:`\mathrm{kWh}`) and the number of buses fueled by hydrogen (:math:`\mathrm{n\_h2\_bus}`) are considered as design variables.
-The capacity of the compressor and the cooling is quantified based on the highest hydrogen mass flow rate that is compressed and cooled during the evaluated year.
+The capacity of the compressor is quantified based on the highest hydrogen mass flow rate that is compressed during the evaluated year.

-In the default uncertainty characterization of this model in this framework, only the aleatory uncertainty on the model parameters is considered.
-The aleatory uncertainty represents the natural variation of the parameter and is therefore irreducible (i.e. the future evolution of the diesel price).
-Hence, the epistemic uncertainty (i.e. the uncertainty that is characterized by lack of knowledge, and that can be reduced by gaining more information) is not considered.
 The parameters affected by aleatory uncertainty are the grid electricity price, grid electricity GHG emissions, diesel price, energy consumption, annual solar irradiance, average ambient temperature and the inflation rate.
 The uncertainty on the annual solar irradiance (:math:`\mathrm{u\_sol\_irr}`)